Texas State Highway 249

 State Highway 249 (SH 249), also known depending on its location as West Mount Houston Road, the Tomball Parkway, Tomball Tollway, MCTRA 249 Tollway, or the Aggie Expressway, is a 49.443 mi generally north–south highway in Southeast Texas.
 The southern terminus is in North Houston at Interstate 45 (I-45).
 The current northern terminus of the highway is east of Navasota at SH 105.

 Route description

 West Mount Houston Road section

-The section of SH 249 along the east-west section between I-45 and West Montgomery is called West Mount Houston Road, a local arterial road.
+The section of SH 249 along the east–west section between I-45 and West Montgomery is called West Mount Houston Road, a local arterial road.
 West Mount Houston Road, however, actually extends east past the intersection of SH 249 at I-45 to an intersection with Airline Drive.

 Tomball Parkway section

 The section of SH 249 between West Montgomery Road and Spring Cypress Road is called Tomball Parkway.
-South of its intersection with Hollister Road, Tomball Parkway is a local arterial road, whereas north of it, it becomes a non-tolled freeway.
+South of its intersection with Hollister Road, Tomball Parkway is a local arterial road, whereas north of it, it becomes a non-tolled freeway until it reaches Northpointe Boulevard, where the Tomball Tollway begins.